aspnetrun/run-aspnetcore-blazor-realworld/README.md

 # run-aspnetcore-spa-realworld
-This repository is under development.
+This repository is ***under development***.
 It is not finished yet.
 It will include eCommerce Real world example of run-aspnetcore-spa repository based application.

 identity
 CQRS